-It’s the year 2000 and we are Professionals regardless of what people think about hairdressing.
+It’s the 21st Century and we are Professionals regardless of what people think about hairdressing.

 I find it incredible in this day and age how we still vary so much in pricing our services.
 Prices can vary in Britain from massive extremes from less than £10.00 up to hundreds of pounds.

 “Call out a plumber to fix the leaking sink and I guarantee that will be at least £50. just for turning up… at least and that’s for 20minutes work”

 How much are you worth as a stylist and a salon owner?

 The way you structure your salon pricing tells your client a lot about you, you are in a roundabout way telling your client how much you value your work and what your own personal value is in relation to your work… even if you don’t think that… they do.

 Would you rather be on £3.00 per hour or £50.00 an hour?

 The answer is obvious but you do need to present value with your work to be able to do it.
 The value may come through extra training you have or even associating with a good organization that can help and guide you to build a more professional salon business.

 Do not undercut yourself we are skilled trained, professional workers and we can be some of the highest paid workers undercutting our skills.